 4. Look for the Hidden Signs in Salamanca

 2.25 hours (133 miles) | UNESCO Site | Amazing Architecture | University Nightlife Vibe

 Want to be even more amazed?
 Head to the Zara clothing shop in Plaza del Liceo.
-The building was originally a convent from the 18th century, and its interiors were retained.
+The building was originally a convent from the 18th century and its interiors were retained.
 Stunning!

-How to get to Salamanca
+How to get there: Salamanca

 3. Explore a Medieval Fortess in Cuenca